How to protect property from foreclosure?

 3. Meet your financial obligations on time and communicate with creditors and the courts

 Closely related to the previous two points is this third one.
 First and foremost, pay your debts on time and keep all records of payments made, ideally going back up to five years.
 Keep a sufficient reserve set aside for regular expenses.
-If, on the rare occasion, you run into a problem with payment, “playing dead” is definitely not an option.
+If, on the rare occasion, you run into a payment problem, making a deadbeat is definitely not the answer.
 Instead, contact the creditor as soon as possible and explain your situation.
 You can try to negotiate a deferred payment, or at the very least you will know where you stand.
 This may save you further liabilities in the form of court and enforcement costs.

 If the matter has already progressed to the next stage and you have received a summons from the court, bailiff or pre-action notice from the creditor, it is a good idea to see a solicitor who can advise you on the most appropriate course of action and defend your rights in court.

-If you are moving, first of all, inform all current and potential creditors and state authorities – your bank, insurance companies, the Czech Social Security Administration, etc. – of your change of address.
+If you are moving, first of all inform all current and potential creditors and state authorities – your bank, insurance companies, the Czech Social Security Administration, etc. – of the change of address.
 This will prevent you from being unaware of any reminders or notices.

 Tip: What not to do?
 For fear of the bailiff selling off the furnishings of the apartment, we definitely do not recommend reporting your permanent address to, for example, the municipal office.
 The bailiff will eventually get your real address and you will only increase the risk of not knowing about the essential steps concerning you.